bilgino/angularforddd/README.md

 - Aggregates don't publish domain events
 - Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional
 - Aggregates build the foundation for view models
+- Since the web browser is a monolithic environment with a homogenous stack, transactional boundaries aren't relevant

 **» Routing, REST and DDD Aggregates**<br/>